Seceda Ridgeline: To Hike or Not to Hike

 Ascent: 890 m

 Welcome to Sëlva (Wolkenstein), one of the favourite villages of Val Gardena.
 In winter, here you have a direct access to the famous Sellaronda ski circuit.
-In Summer, it gives you access to the imposing Puez Group, which gave name to Ütia (Rifugio in Ladin) Puez.
+In Summer, it gives you access to the imposing Group de Puez, which gave name to Ütia (Rifugio in Ladin) Puez.
 This first day of your Seceda Trek is all about gaining altitude.
 You hike through Val Vallunga up the plateau and find the most classic rifugio at 2,475 metres.
 Rifugio Puez was built in 1889 by the Alpenverein.
 After the First World War, the hut was taken over by the Italian CAI.
 It is a popular stop on the Alta Via 2 and, perhaps a good thing is that it can only be reached by foot.
 If you’ve never stayed in a mountain hut before, then this will be a day and night to remember.

 Rifugio Puez